Varun-Chakraborty/compiler/README.md

 "Feels good to write 0s and 1s and see them do something."

 This project is a practical step toward learning system software by building a CPU from scratch, understanding the fetch-decode-execute cycle, and bridging theory with a working implementation.

+---
+## License
+The project is released under the [MIT License](./LICENSE).

+---
+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request.